wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 0.2.5 =
+Can now install on PHP versions less than 5.3

 = 0.2.4 =
 Fixed problem installing on servers where the plugin directory is a symbolic link.